Classical Logic as Intuitionistic Logic with Duality: Introduction

-Adopting this position on the logical signs, the position of duality becomes quite natural.
-When formulae are regarded as propositions, denial may be understood as nothing more than the \emph{assertion of a negation}.
-This goes back to Frege~\cite{frege1991posthumous}: \begin{quotation} `To each thought, there corresponds an opposite, so that rejecting one of them coincides with accepting the other.
+Adopting this position on the logical signs, the notion of duality becomes natural.
+When formulae are regarded as propositions, denial may be understood as the \emph{assertion of a negation} --- a position traceable to Frege~\cite{frege1991posthumous}: \begin{quotation} `To each thought, there corresponds an opposite, so that rejecting one of them coincides with accepting the other.
 To make a judgment is to make a choice between opposite thoughts.
 Accepting one of them and rejecting the other is one act.
 So there is no need for a special sign for rejecting a thought.
-We only need a special sign for negation as such.' \end{quotation} However, when formulae are not themselves propositions, but only logico-grammatic structures thereof, it makes no sense to speak `assertions of negations'.
-Hence, denial cannot be explained in terms of assertions.
-Whence, the logical syntax on this account is built over dual propositions called \emph{literals}, $l$ and $\dual{l}$.
+We only need a special sign for negation as such.' \end{quotation} When formulae are not themselves propositions but only logico-grammatical structures, however, it no longer makes sense to speak of `assertions of negations'.
+Denial cannot be reduced to assertion in this framework.
+Instead, the logical syntax is built over dual propositions called \emph{literals}, $l$ and $\dual{l}$.
 We restrict the bilateralist distinction to the \emph{atomic} level: only literals bear illocutionary force, while complex formulae built from literals are logico-grammatical structures of reasoning rather than propositions in their own right.

-In this setup, it does still make sense to speak of `negations of assertions' and indeed $\dual{l}$ is \emph{logically equivalent} to $\neg l$ where $\neg$ is the sign for negation.
-This is analogous to the way in which implication ($\to$) and disjunction ($\lor$) may be taken as primitive but $\phi \to \psi$ is logically equivalent to $\neg \phi \lor \psi$ for any formulae $\phi$ and $\psi$.
+Within this setup, it remains coherent to speak of `negations of assertions': $\dual{l}$ is \emph{logically equivalent} to $\neg l$, where $\neg$ is the sign for negation.
+This is analogous to the way in which $\phi \to \psi$ is logically equivalent to $\neg\phi \lor \psi$, even when implication and disjunction are taken as primitive.

-As an example, consider an Englishman and a German attending a concert.
-The German is likely to either assert, `The concert is good!' (\(c\)), or deny it outright, saying `The concert is bad!' (\(c^\bot\)).
-The Englishman, however, would be less direct.
-If they enjoyed the concert, they might employ a litotes, holding that it is \emph{not} that `the concert is bad' (\(\neg c^\bot\)), while if they didn’t like it, they might avoid using negative adjective and say, it is \emph{not} that `the concert is good' (\(\neg c\)).
-Though these expressions differ in form, they are equivalent, respectively.
+By way of illustration: consider an Englishman and a German attending a concert.
+The German is likely to assert outright `The concert is good!'~($c$) or deny it with `The concert is bad!'~($c^\bot$).
+The Englishman, characteristically less direct, might employ a litotes: if they enjoyed the concert, they hold that it is \emph{not} that `the concert is bad' ($\neg c^\bot$); if they did not, they might say it is \emph{not} that `the concert is good' ($\neg c$).
+These formulations differ in form but are equivalent in each case.

-\textbf{Roadmap.} The technical details of this account of classical logic is given in Section~\ref{sec:cpl}.
-Having given the motivations, we defer further explanation to that point.

-Once we have given this account of classical logic, we proceed to give its B-eS in Section~\ref{sec:bes}.
-This is follows by a proof of soundness in Section~\ref{sec:soundness} and completeness in Section~\ref{sec:completeness}.

-We end the paper in Section~\ref{sec:conclusion} with a conclusion to the ideas presented in the rest of the paper.